Page Contents

 - Protect them from direct sunlight.

-- Prevent moisture loss by covering a wet heassian cloth.
+- Prevent moisture loss by covering a wet hessian cloth.

 - Maintain temperature between 22°C and 32°C if possible.